 This is the first woe that Isaiah will prophesy against Judah.
 He declared: Woe to you who add house to house, and join field to field, till no space is left and you live alone in the land (5:8).
 The first woe is against the greedy landowners.
 Selling houses permanently in a walled city was allowed under the Torah, but selling land or houses in unwalled cities had its limits.
 The permanent confiscating of the inheritance of others was in direct violation of the Torah.
 It did allow the taking of land or houses for certain debts, but eventually the Torah forced a return of inherited land on the Year of Jubilee (Leviticus 25:23-28 and Ezekiel 46:16-18).
 What’s happening here is that the principle of the Torah had been discarded and the poor were being driven out.
 These greedy landowners did not need this land or even use it; they merely reveled in the mere possession of it.
 It is hardly a coincidence that the last of the Ten Commandments deals with covetousness (see my commentary on Exodus Dt – You Shall Not Covet Anything That Belongs To Your Neighbor).

 Not only will the great mansions be empty, but the land will also be infertile.
-Many poor people would be killed for their land, and as a result, the Torah said that their crops would fail (Deuteronomy 28:20-24).
+Many poor people would be killed for their land, and as a result, the Torah said that the crops of the greedy who bought them up would fail (Deuteronomy 28:20-24).
 For a ten-acre vineyard will produce only five gallons of wine, and seed from five bushels of grain will yield but half a bushel (5:10).
 As far as the land itself, famine will follow the depopulation.
 Instead of producing tenfold, which the Torah promised in cases of obedience, it will only produce one tenth of its capability.
 The wealthy had forgotten that the land belonged to the LORD.
 When they treated it as their own and did with as they pleased, ADONAI removed His blessing (Leviticus 26:14-20; Deuteronomy 28:15-35; Micah 6:12-16).